-The motorcycles only carry compulsory third party insurance for Thailand – not for Myanmar as our Thai insurance company’s coverage does not extend beyond Thailand.
-Consequently, the participant carries the full risk in case of any accident, regardless of whether the accident is caused by the tour participant or by a third party.
+The motorcycles only carry compulsory third-party insurance for Thailand – not for Myanmar as our Thai insurance company’s coverage does not extend beyond Thailand.
+Consequently, the participant carries full risk in case of an accident, regardless of whether the accident is caused by the tour participant or by a third party.
 Please bear also in mind that in the case of an accident, the adversary will most likely not be carrying any insurance coverage at all.
 Hence, the tour participant carries the maximum risk of 175,000 THB in case of total damage to his/her motorcycle.

-Against the surcharge of 19,000 THB we offer limited comprehensive insurance cover with a maximum liability/participation of 35,000 THB (instead of 175,000 THB) for the participant in case of damage sustained to his/her motorcycle.
+Against the surcharge of 300 US$, we offer limited comprehensive insurance cover with a maximum liability/participation of 1.000 US$ (instead of 6,000 US$) for the participant in case of damage sustained to his/her motorcycle.
 For minor damage, we will collect the costs for repair at the end of the tour as it is easier to handle such minor cases on the spot.
-Tour participants who opt for fully comprehensive insurance cover will also have to deposit 35,000 THB in cash at the beginning of the tour.
+Tour participants who opt for a fully comprehensive insurance cover will also have to deposit 1.500 US$ in cash or credit card at the beginning of the tour.

 It is also important to know that the participant is liable for damage caused to his/her motorcycle in the case of an accident caused by a third person.
-Third party insurance in Thailand generally only covers bodily harm caused to the third party and does not cover damage caused to the vehicle of a third party.
+Third-party insurance in Myanmar & Thailand generally only covers bodily harm caused to the third party and does not cover damage caused to the vehicle of a third party.

-The tour participant agrees to deposit 1,000 USD or 35,000 THB in cash at the start of the tour.
+The tour participant agrees to deposit 1,500 USD in cash or credit card at the start of the tour.
 The deposit will be returned in full upon the accident-free use of the motorcycle during the tour.
-Tour participants who opt for fully comprehensive insurance cover will also have to deposit 1,000 USD or 35,000 THB in cash at the beginning of the tour.
+Tour participants who opt for fully comprehensive insurance coverage will also have to deposit 1,500 USD in cash or credit card at the beginning of the tour.

 THAILAND CURRENCY / CREDIT CARDS

 American Express, Visa, and Master Card are widely accepted in Thailand.
-Cash payments are only accepted in Thailand’s own currency (Thai Baht).
-It is easy to exchange major foreign currencies into Thai Baht as there are official money changers at most touristic places.
-ATM’s can be found almost everywhere.
+Cash payments are only accepted in Thailand’s currency (Thai Baht).
+It is easy to exchange major foreign currencies into Thai Baht as there are official money changers at most tourist places.
+ATMs can be found almost everywhere.
 Please do not bring Euro cheques as these can only be cashed at major banks.

 MYANMAR CURRENCY / CREDIT CARDS

-ATM’s are not yet widespread in Myanmar, and only major hotels in Yangon and sometimes upcountry accept the most common credit cards such as American Express and Visa.
-At many places, however, credit cards will not be accepted at all.
-Hence, it is useful to bring cash US Dollars, preferably also in small denominations as many shops upcountry cannot easily provide change for a 100-Dollar bill.
-You may also want to change some foreign currency into Myanmar Kyat as the Burmese start to trade more and more in their own currency.
-When paying for something small with US Dollars, change will most likely be rendered in Myanmar Kyat.
-This change, in turn, can be used again for buying a drink or for small tips, etc. Bringing traveller cheques is useless as only the Myanmar Investment, and Commercial Bank (MICB) or the Myanmar Foreign Trade Bank (MFTB) in Yangon would trade in these through cumbersome and time-consuming procedures.
-However, it is now possible to change US Dollars and even Euro into local currency at most airports and many other places.
+ATMs are not yet widespread in Myanmar, and only major hotels in Yangon and sometimes upcountry accept the most common credit cards such as American Express and Visa.
+In many places, however, credit cards will not be accepted at all.
+Hence, it is useful to bring cash in US Dollars, preferably also in small denominations as many shops upcountry cannot easily provide change for a 100-dollar bill.
+You may also want to change some foreign currency into Myanmar Kyat as the Burmese start to trade more and more in their currency.
+When paying for something small with US Dollars, the change will most likely be rendered in Myanmar Kyat.
+This change, in turn, can be used again for buying a drink or for small tips, etc. Bringing traveler cheques is useless as only the Myanmar Investment, and Commercial Bank (MICB) or the Myanmar Foreign Trade Bank (MFTB) in Yangon would trade in these through cumbersome and time-consuming procedures.
+However, it is now possible to change US Dollars and even euros into local currency at most airports and many other places.